they-call-me-electronerd/Sasto_Mahango/DEPLOYMENT_SUMMARY.md

 ## 🙏 Final Notes

-The MulyaSuchi platform is now **production-ready** and prepared for deployment.
+The SastoMahango platform is now **production-ready** and prepared for deployment.
 All critical tasks have been completed, and the codebase follows industry best practices.

 ### Recommended Timeline
 1. **Day 1:** Push to GitHub and set up repository